Protected: The Shevet Reset: Jewish Meditation Challenge for Young Adults

 Many leaders express feeling exhausted, isolated, and ill-equipped to address the complex challenges we face – including surging antisemitism in North America and around the world.
 There is a deep and unmet need to understand and heal the corrosive impact of present-day antisemitism and intergenerational Jewish trauma on our minds, hearts, and souls, and on the Jewish people as a whole.

-Join us for an innovative program to support you in responding to the complexities with greater wisdom and clarity.
+Join us for an innovative program to support you in responding to the complexities of this moment with greater wisdom and clarity.
 Instead of living in perpetual alarm, defensiveness, numbness, or reactivity, you can learn to settle your nervous system, nurture inner stability and self-awareness, surface curiosity, and find grounding in Jewish sources of strength, connection and resilience.

 The course will begin and end with 3-hour retreats for immersive practice, learning and building relationships.
 The closing retreat will focus on empowering participants to model and teach these tools and approaches in our various communities.